tfbern/m121/README.md

 ## Setup the Environment
 1. Get an Arduino Kit.
 We are working with [learning set #8 from Funduino](https://www.funduinoshop.com/epages/78096195.sf/de_DE/?ObjectPath=/Shops/78096195/Products/01-U8)
-1. Install Arduino IDE from [www.arduino.cc](https://www.arduino.cc/en/main/software).
-    This is just for driver installation, we won't use this IDE it later as we use Visual Studio Code.
 2. Install Visual Studio Code if you haven't already.
 3. [Setup Visual Studio Code for Arduino](./arduino/README.md)

 ## Run the Project
 1. Attach Arduino Uno to the Computer via USB
-    * Attach the temperature sensor TMP35 to analog input A0
+    * Attach the temperature sensor TMP36 to analog input A0 (make attention to the polarization)
-    * Attach the photoresistor to analog input A1
 2. Open this project with Visual Studio Code (File > Open Folder...)
 2. Compile the sketch *genericReadWrite.ino* and upload it to Arduino <br>
   After [setting up Visual Studio Code for Arduino](./arduino/README.md) this can be achieved via the keyboard shortcut **Ctrl+Shift+B**.
-This will run the default build task which will execute the shell command ```./arduino/arduino-cli compile --fqbn arduino:avr:uno ./arduino/genericReadWrite.ino -o ./arduino/latest -u -p COM3```
+This will run the default build task which will execute the shell command ```arduino/arduino-cli compile arduino/genericReadWrite.ino -b arduino:avr:uno -o arduino/latest -u -p COM3```
 3. Start the server by running ```npm run start``` or ```nodemon ./server/server.js```
 4. Open the GUI on [http://localhost](http://localhost)